CloudLabsAI-Azure/Advanced-Azure-Networking-with-Azure-Virtual-WAN/Overview.md

 ### Key features of Azure Networking Solutions

   - **Virtual Networks (VNets)**: Azure VNets provide isolation and segmentation of resources in the cloud.
-They allow you to create private networks, control IP address ranges, subnets, and segment resources based on requirements.
+They allow you to create private networks, control IP address ranges, and subnets, and segment resources based on requirements.

   - **Virtual Network Gateway**: This facilitates secure cross-premises connectivity by establishing encrypted connections between on-premises networks and Azure.